ZhangyuZhuJulia/ZhangyuZhuJulia.github.io/Humana.md

 full_data$new_day_0_date[full_data$id==i] = thisID$new_day_0_date

 ```
-b. new time line
+B. New time line
 <br> Reason to create this variable:
-<br> Because each patient can have multiple days 0 which means they have multiple 6 months period need to be evaluated.
-To avoid miscalculation between each period, we created a new variable called the new time line.
+<br> Because each patient can have multiple days 0 which means they have multiple 6 months period need to be evaluated. <br>To avoid miscalculation between each period, we created a new variable called the new time line.
 This number represents which period this specific record belongs to.
 <br>Code:

 ```